Self-awareness during times of change

 As I mentioned there's not a given timescale for when people progress through the stages and, in response to initial criticism, Elisabeth Kübler-Ross modified the model to indicate that not everyone passes through every stage.
 However it functions as a very important guide for both the bereaved and the counsellor as to what hope lies ahead and when to offer what support or solace.

-It's natural, especially if it's your first encounter with the model, to wonder what on earth this has to do with you and with our daily lives here at MOO, at home, with friends etc...
+It's natural, especially if it's your first encounter with the model, to wonder what on earth this has to do with you and with our daily lives at work, at home, with friends etc...

 The fact is that we experience the processing of grief and loss every time we experience a change.
 Change pulls us out of the autopilot of our expectations and puts us squarely back in touch with reality.
 I've witnessed this (and the subsequent process that conforms to the model) countless times in a place that taught me a lot about how people handle change, loss and grief.
 The Genius Bar at an Apple Store.